Billy Tabram

 William David Tabram (19 January 1909 – 15 April 1992) was a Welsh footballer, noted for his great technical skill.
 He played for Swansea Town, Port Vale, Hull City, and South Shields in the 1930s.
+He made 167 appearances in the English Football League and later won the North Eastern League with South Shields.
+His brother, Phil, also played professional football for Swansea Town.

 Career

-Tabram played for Crown Mission before having a trial with Preston North End and joining Swansea Town.
+Tabram played for local side Crown Mission before joining Swansea Town in 1929 after an unsuccessful trial with Preston North End.
+He played 20 Second Division matches for the Swans in four seasons.
 He joined Port Vale, along with Ken Gunn, for £400 in March 1933.
 He played 35 Second Division games in the 1933–34 season, and scored one goal in a 3–0 win over Bury at Gigg Lane on 11 September.
-He left the Old Recreation Ground when he was sold to Hull City in May 1934, and later played for South Shields.
+He left the Old Recreation Ground when he was sold to Hull City in May 1934.
+He was appointed as club captain by manager Jack Hill and made 36 consecutive appearances in the 1934–35 season, missing just four fixtures in total.
+He played at centre-half and a wing-half in the 1935–36 relegation season under both Jack Hill and David Menzies.
+New manager Ernest Blackburn preferred to play Tabram at inside forward in the 1936–37 season, from where he scored five goals in 35 Third Division North appearances.
+In June 1937, Tabram joined phoenix club South Shields, helping them to win the North Eastern League title in 1938–39.